 FACETED SEARCH EXAMPLES

-In this chapter, we’re going to show you some of the best faceted search systems out there and highlight the features and best practices you can and should implement on your site.
+In this chapter, we’re going to show you some of the best faceted navigation examples out there and highlight the features and best practices you can and should implement on your site.

 We’ll start with the most obvious example.
 One we’ve already used in this article…